blowdart/AspNetAuthorizationWorkshop/README.md

 services.AddSingleton<IAuthorizationHandler, DocumentEditHandler>();
 ```

-We cannot use resource handlers in attributes, because binding hasn’t happened at that point and we need the resource.
+We cannot use resource handlers in attributes, because binding hasnâ€™t happened at that point and we need the resource.
 So we must call the authorization service directly.

 * Return to the Document controller and edit the constructor to include IAuthorizationService as one of its parameters and store it in a local variable.